drlima/doctoralia.com/README.md

 ![doctoralia_logo](doctoralia_logo.png)
 # Scraping doctoralia.com using scrapy
+## Installing scrapy

-This code is written using Python 3.6 and uses [scrapy 1.4.0](https://scrapy.org/).
+This code is written on Python 3.6 and uses [scrapy 1.4.0](https://scrapy.org/).

 You should install scrapy with pip:
 ```pip install --user scrapy```